saumyaparekh/iStonks-Android/README.md

 ## iStonks - Android Application for New Investors
-An Android application 📱 built using Java ♨️ and showing best practices of 🛠️ Room
 -------------------
 * Portfolio recommendation system based on the risk appetite of an individual and help individuals with the personal finance.
 Further, the user will be provided with *  custom recommendations and rebalancing options.
 The user will be able to get a personalized portfolio according to their risk appetite and grow wealth safely.
 The app * will also display the real-time stock market data.
 ------------